Abin-Shaji-Thomas/Workshop/sam2/README.md

-## SAM 2 Workshop Setup Guide for Windows and Linux Users
+## SAM 2 Workshop Setup Guide for Windows and Ubuntu Users

 ### Prerequisites
 - Python 3.10 or higher